miallo/nuggit/src/another-downstream/pull.md

 When you run `git pull`, two things happen, that git does automatically for you:

 - git downloads all changes that are in the server, that you don't know about and updates the local view of the branches (there is a separate comand that does only that: `git fetch`) - this does NOT update any of your branches.
 - if there were any updates to the upstream branch, it will update your current branch with the changes and also update all the files in your working directory for you.
-It can do that with a merge or a rebase (TODO: explain merge/rebase)
+It can do that with a merge or a rebase (later in this tutorial there will be an explanation what this means)